Cosby5/All-My-Stars/README.md

 ## PHP

+- [Monitorr](https://github.com/Monitorr/Monitorr) - "Monitorr” is a self-hosted PHP web app that monitors the status of local and remote network services, websites, and applications.
 - [phpPgAdmin6](https://github.com/HuasoFoundries/phpPgAdmin6) - PHP7+ Based administration tool for PostgreSQL 9.3+
 - [repositeD](https://github.com/nklasio/repositeD) - A Laravel based Repository Manager for packageD
 - [abuseipdb-php-nginx-blacklist-create](https://github.com/AmplitudeDesignInc/abuseipdb-php-nginx-blacklist-create) - Uses PHP to generate an AbuseIpDB blacklist file for use in your Nginx configuration.